Preparing for your Future

 - FrugalDad – website on college financial prep

 - Princeton Review – for general college prep info

-- Ervin Steele Nursing Scholarship – for seniors residing within Lancaster or Chester County who will be pursuing a Nursing degree upon graduation.
+- Ervin Steele Nursing Scholarship – for Lancaster or Chester County seniors who will be pursuing a degree in Nursing after graduation.
 Applications are available in the Counseling Office.
-The deadline to apply is April 22, 2019.
+The deadline to apply is April 15, 2020.

 Planning for International Students

 Along with the college planning process information that is available for every student, the process for international students is often more involved.
 School counselors are available to serve our international students.
 Here are several recommendations to help international students as they prepare for college: